graphql/graphql-spec/spec/Section 7 -- Response.md

 to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the event stream.
-When a label is provided, the combination of these two entries will be unique across all values returned by the event stream.
+When a label is provided, the combination of these two entries will be unique across all Defer and Stream responses returned in the event stream.

 If the response of the GraphQL operation is an event stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for